Welcome to the Residence FAQ page! Click on the question link to reveal the answer. Can't find what you're looking for here? Contact us.

 When it is clear that a violation of the Residents' Understandings has resulted from the excessive use of alcohol, you may be required, as a condition of probationary status, to refrain from all consumption of alcohol, from attending functions at which alcohol may be served, or from returning to residence intoxicated or apparently intoxicated.
 We reserve the right to notify your parents if your underage drinking results in disciplinary sanctions.

 Alcohol sanctions may include one of the following, depending on the severity of the incident(s):

-Residence assignments, along with your contract and residence fee statement, will be available online in late July.
+Residence assignments, along with your contract and residence fee statement, will be available online in mid July.